Top 50 Best Al Pacino Movies Of All Time

 Average

-The narrative explores Michael's moral corruption, yet also humanizes him, inviting viewers to empathize with his isolation despite his efforts to protect his family.
+The narrative intricately explores Michael’s descent into moral corruption, yet reveals his vulnerabilities, drawing audiences into his struggle with isolation and his conflicted attempts to protect his family.

 3